Nick Ferrari 7am - 10am

-Tearful Former Gang Member Tells James About Struggles
+Tearful Former Gang Member Tells James About Struggles Of "Doing The Right Thing"

 This former gang member became tearful while speaking to James O'Brien, after offering a heartbreakingly bleak point of view to gang warfare not often seen.